A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

-Many people have purchased quilts at an antiques store or auction and wondered about the story of the quilt.
+Many people have purchased quilts at an antique store or auction and wondered about the story and history of the quilt.
 They want to know who took the time to lovingly make a quilt.
 They wonder whether it is an antique quilt or a reproduction of one.
 They want to know where it was made, and why.
 Unfortunately, all of this information and history is lost, simply because the quilt maker did not bother to label her quilt.

 When you are excited about finishing a quilt, sometimes putting a label on a quilt seems like too much work, because you are anxious to move on to the next project.
 Labeling a quilt is quick and easy.
-It helps you remember when you made something When the quilt is inherited down the generations, you and your quilting talents will be remembered.
+It helps you remember when you made something.
+When the quilt is inherited down the generations, you and your quilting talents will be remembered.

 Sometimes it feels like labeling a quilt is pretentious, like you are declaring yourself to be an artist or some kind of creator.
 Well, if you make a quilt, then you are one, and you shouldn't feel shy about identifying yourself as one.
 Besides, you can think of it this way.
 Would you feel bad about putting your name on a book you lend to a friend, or a CD you take to a party, just so they remember who it belongs to?
 The label just gives a provenance, a history of the quilt.
 And just imagine the relief some people might feel reading a label and finding out that this ugly quilt wasn't made by their grandma!
-Even if you keep the quilt at home, it is very helpful to to help you remember.
+Even if you keep the quilt at home, it is very helpful to help you remember.
 You can simply look at a label to find out when you made a particular quilt.

-Creating a label is as simple or as complicated as you want it to be.
+Fabric pen.
 The simplest way is to take a fabric pen and sign your name directly on the quilt either on the front or the back.
 Most people generally put the label on the back to avoid interfering with the design on the front.
 If you sign the hanging sleeve, you can ensure that the pen will not bleed through the front.

+Stitched signature.
 You can also quilt your signature in if you are doing free motion quilting, or add some stitchery by machine or by hand.